JDIS/write-ups/nuitduhack/invest/README.md

 Now, we want to try all the available algorithms in OpenSSL to find the right one.
-We also print some information about the decoded files to see if we can find something interesting (show `file` and `strings` output) that tells us that we properly decrypted it.
+We also print some information about the decoded files to see if we can find something interesting (show `file` and `strings` output) to tell us if we properly decrypted it.

 See [`try_algos.sh`](try_algos.sh) for our bash script that does just that.